rokudev/videoplayer-channel/README.md

 VideoPlayer Sample Channel for the Roku Platform.

+## Overview
+Many developers as of August 23, 2016 have either published or are publishing channels based on the sample template channel "VideoPlayer."
+This channel was built to help Roku developers using the "VideoPlayer" template migrate their channels to SceneGraph.
+Roku encourages developers to start using Roku SceneGraph to create performant channels on the platform.

+## Migration Guide
+- Move all images into the images folder
+- To recreate the overhang:
+  - Overhang_Logo_HD/SD.png can be used on line 17 in `VideoScene.xml`
+  - Overhang_Background_HD/SD.png can be used on line 18 in `VideoScene.xml`
+- Update the manifest (Channel Posters/Splashart) to reference the corresponding image assets.
+- To request the feed:
+  - Replace the url string on line 22 in `VideoScene.brs` with the link to the feed
+  - If the structure of your XML feed matches the VideoPlayer sample feed, there are no other changes that need to be made!

 ## Use case
-- This sample channel was developed to demonstrate how to migrate your channel from Roku SDK1 (BrightScript only) to SceneGraph SDK 2.
+- This sample channel was developed to demonstrate how to migrate your channel from Roku SDK1 (BrightScript only) to SceneGraph SDK 2 (BrightScript + SceneGraph).
 This channel has most of the functionality that was included in the original "videoplayer" template channel in SDK1.
-- Read the migration guide that goes along with this channel to get a better understanding of how things fit together.
 - This channel should be used as a starter template for your channel development.
-It is a barebones template for displaying categories of content.
+It is a barebones template for displaying categories of content from an XML feed.

 ## How to run this sample
 - Zip up the entire project directory and deploy to your roku device.
 Follow the developer set-up guide here for a quick guide on how to do so: https://blog.roku.com/developer/2016/02/04/developer-setup-guide/